Orbital States

 -

-semi_major_axis–Return the semi-major axis in km.
+semi_major_axis–Return the semi-major axis.

 -